AlleghenyCollege-SWS-105-04-F2024/classDocs/README.md

 ## Discord

 To facilitate communications in the course, Discord (a direct messaging system) will be used.
-You will need to create an account with Discord at URL; [http://www.dicord.com](http://www.dicord.com) and then join the course' Discord server using [https://discord.gg/CKqBC7rp](https://discord.gg/CKqBC7rp) before you can be added to the course's channel.
+You will need to create an account with Discord at URL; [http://www.dicord.com](http://www.dicord.com) and then join the course' Discord server using the link below in [#discord-channel](#discord-channel).

 ### Discord Channel